ansible/ansible/docs/docsite/rst/user_guide/intro_getting_started.rst

 Foreword
 ````````

-Now that you've read the :ref:`installation guide<installation_guide>` and installed Ansible, it's time to get
+Now that you've read the :ref:`installation guide<intro_installation>` and installed Ansible, it's time to get
 started with some ad-hoc commands.

 What we are showing first are not the powerful configuration/deployment/orchestration features of Ansible.
 These features are handled by playbooks which are covered in a separate section.

 This section is about how to initially get Ansible running.
-Once you understand these concepts, read :doc:`intro_adhoc` for some more detail, and then you'll be ready to begin learning about playbooks and explore the most interesting parts!
+Once you understand these concepts, read :ref:`intro_adhoc` for some more detail, and then you'll be ready to begin learning about playbooks and explore the most interesting parts!

 .. _remote_connection_information: